Scattering properties of two singularly interacting particles on the half-line: Introduction

-Furthermore, the model is also interesting from a more theoretical point of view owing to the fact that there are only few many-body systems which are explicitly solvable \cite{AGHH88}.
 As shown in \cite{KM16} and as explained later in more detail, the model can be reformulated as a boundary value problem for the two-dimensional Laplacian on $\rz^2_+$ with coordinate dependent Robin boundary conditions.
 This reformulation of the problem then enables one to use techniques and results from the theory of elliptic boundary value problems, leaving us with an at least approachable interacting many-particle system.
 Besides that, it is also worth mentioning that the Hamiltonian~\eqref{FormalHamiltonianI} is associated with a non-separable quantum many-body problem.
-As pointed out in \cite{glasser1993solvable,glasser2005solvable}, besides being only rarely discussed, non-separable quantum many-body problems have important applications regarding the foundations of quantum mechanics as well as condensed matter physics.
+As pointed out in \cite{glasser1993solvable,glasser2005solvable}, besides being only rarely discussed, non-separable quantum many-body problems have important applications regarding the foundations of quantum mechanics as well as in condensed matter physics.